Last updated: December 10th, 2024

 See the changing of the Guard

-If during your 2 days in Athens, you happen to be there on a Sunday, head over to Syntagma Square and watch the changing of the guards ceremony.
+If your 2 days in Athens include a Sunday, then head to Syntagma Square at 11 am to witness the official Changing of the Guard ceremony.
 The official ceremony happens every Sunday at 11 am but there are also small guard changes that happen hourly.
+The ceremony is a unique tradition that offers a glimpse into Greek culture.

 Take a walking tour of Athens

-The reason I recommend taking a walking tour of Athens is that after you visit the popular tourist spots, such as the Acropolis, it’s time to get to know the other neighborhoods in the city.
+Once you’ve explored Athens’ famous landmarks and tourist spots, it’s time to get to know the other neighborhoods in the city.
+And a walking tour is the BEST way to do that!
 Spend the morning being shown Athens by a local, get to know the hidden gems, and uncover facts you might not have known about before.

-We went for a food walking tour and this particular one was everything I needed and more.
-Our guide was amazing and we were shown that there is so much more to Greek cuisine than salad, moussaka, and souvlaki!
-Every spot was authentic and 90% of the foods we tried I had never heard of before!
-We visited local markets, cafes, shops and had a cheese and olive tasting all while exploring new areas of Athens.
+We opted for a food walking tour and this particular one was everything I needed and more.
+Our guide was amazing and introduced us to authentic Greek cuisine that went far beyond the typical salad, moussaka, and souvlaki!
+We explored local markets, cafes, shops and even enjoyed a cheese and olive tasting all while exploring new areas of Athens.
+Every spot was authentic and 90% of the foods we tried I had never heard of before – I left with a new love for Greek food!

 Here is a link to the exact tour we took – I really enjoyed it!